pantoska-tieto/antoskape-project/documentation/Shell_tests_with_native_sim.md

 CONFIG_UART_NATIVE_PTY_0_ON_STDINOUT=y
 ```

-Then you can use the the regular `westharness: pytest` in  testcase.yaml/sample.yamlto invoke Pytest to run the test.
+Then you can use the the regular `harness: pytest` in  testcase.yaml/sample.yaml to invoke Pytest to run the test.
 Pytest plugin will then attach to the simulator process’ stdin/stdout and is able to read from pseudoterminal /dev/pts/N without any additional setup:

 ```
 from twister_harness import Shell